The Ultimate Guide to Chicken Houses

 Chicken houses with run attachments

-If the coop has a run attached, this too should be constructed from small-gauge welded mesh.
+If the coop has a run attached, this too should be constructed from a small-gauge welded mesh.
 Chicken-wire can be bitten through and is really only effective for keeping chickens contained.

 Stability